 The Email message read, "Can you help me by locating in your records the name of a monastery in France where I was hidden?"
 It explained that Quakers in the South of France had helped the writer during World War II.

 In 1940, an act of the U.S. Congress created Civilian Public Service for men who were conscientiously opposed to serving in the military.
 The intent was to organize "work of national importance under civilian direction," so conscientious objectors (COs) could give meaningful alternative service.
+Initially, "work of national importance" included road building and reforestation projects.
+As the war continued, an opportunity was offered to conscientious objectors to participate in scientific experiments as "human guinea pigs."
+This gave COs the opportunity to prove themselves ready to serve in dangerous situations that would not require taking human life.

 Sixty-two years ago, three Quakers, Rufus Jones, George Walton, and Robert Yarnall, representatives of the American Friends Service Committee, traveled to Germany in response to the Day of Broken Glass.
 On November 10, 1938, Jews in Germany were attacked, beaten, arrested, and their businesses and synagogues vandalized and burned.
 The shattered glass gave its name to the event.